Nuno wants government red-list help

 "We cannot stop it but we try and find the best way, so when they return we can get them sooner."

-Argentina face World Cup qualifiers against Venezuela, Brazil and Bolivia - four countries all on the red list that require confinement in a government hotel for 10 days after returning to the country.
+Argentina have World Cup qualifiers against Venezuela, Brazil and Bolivia - four countries all on the red list that require confinement in a government hotel for 10 days after returning to the UK.

 Aston Villa have also said their two Argentina internationals, goalkeeper Emi Martinez and midfielder Emi Buendia, will travel to South America for the first two qualifiers, but miss the third against Bolivia, meaning they will only be unavailable for one club game, against Chelsea on 11 September.

+Fifa president Gianni Infantino confirmed last week that he had written to UK Prime Minister Boris Johnson and "appealed for the necessary support, in particular, so players are not deprived of the opportunity of representing their countries in qualifying matches for the Fifa World Cup".

-"It's a problem that not affects only us, but affects all clubs and all the South American players playing in the Premier League.
-We have to obey the Government law," added Nuno.
+Nuno said: "It's a problem that not affects only us, but affects all clubs and all the South American players playing in the Premier League.
+We have to obey the government law.

 "We will try to do so, but at the same time we don't have any kind of help from Fifa, the government or the Premier League in support in this situation."